jlanks/Rummikub/README.txt

   - returns -1 if the meld does not contain the tile
 --------------------------------------------------------------------------------
 Player.java
+- pname represents the players name(String)
+- strat instance of play which represents the players strategy (Play)
+- hand is an ArrayList of tiles representing a hand (ArrayList<Tile>)
+- DoneTurn is true when a player is done their turn (boolean)
+Methods:
+- Constructor which has a players name as an argument
+- Constructor which has a players name and strategy as an argument
+- Play is a method which animates a players turn (int)
+  - the actions which a player plays is dependant on the strat passed into the constructor
+  - references the Play interface
+- addTile adds a tile to the players hand of tiles (boolean)
+- removeTile removes a tile from the players hand at the specified index (boolean)
+- getName returns a players name (String)
+- getTile returns the tile at the specified index (Tile)
+- checkWinner checks to see if a player has won the game (boolean)
+- getHandSize returns the amount of cards in a players hand (int)
 --------------------------------------------------------------------------------
 Table.java:
 - Has 4 players, a deck, and an ArrayList of Melds.